PaulRBerg/prb-contracts/README.md

 - Thoroughly tested with Hardhat and Waffle

 I created this library for my own use, to avoid having to maintain the same contracts in different repositories.
-If you find it useful too, it's a win for both of us.
+If you find it useful too, that's a win-win.

 ## Caveat Emptor